crashandmayhem/Final-Project/Reports/Defensive Report.md

 Alert 1 is implemented as follows:
   - **Metric**: Packetbeat: http.response.status_code > 400
   - **Threshold**: grouped http response status codes above 400 every 5 minutes
+    - **When count() GROUPED OVER top 5 'http.response.status_code' IS ABOVE 400 FOR THE LAST 5 minutes
-  - **Vulnerability Mitigated**: TODO
+  - **Vulnerability Mitigated**:
+    - **IPS would block any suspicious IP's
+    - **Used intrusion detection/prevention for attacks
+    - **Filter and disable or close Port 22
+    - **Utilize Account Management to lock or request user accounts to change the passwords every 60 days
-  - **Reliability**: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+  -   - **Reliability**: This alert will not generate excessive amounts of false positives identifying brute force attacks.

 #### Name of Alert 2
 Alert 2 is implemented as follows: